Table of Contents

 2. Is it possible to recover files after formatting?

 Yes, files can be recovered after formatting.
-All previous data will be deleted when you format a storage device.
-For the majority of users, wiping data after formatting results in all data being permanently lost.
-The old data, however, truly stays on the drive until it is replaced by new data.
+Previous data will be deleted when you format a storage device—for most users, wiping data after formatting results in permanently losing data.
+The old data, however, truly stays on the drive until new data replace it.
 You still have a chance to recover files after formatting if you didn't add any new files or directories to the formatted hard drive.

 3. How can I recover files from a corrupted USB for free?

 To recover files from a faulty USB, use free drive recovery software.
-To easily recover images, movies, documents, and other things from a USB drive try the free EaseUS data recovery program.
+To quickly recover images, movies, documents, and other things from a USB drive, try the free EaseUS data recovery program.

 4. Can I install Windows 10 from ESD file?